songweihang/knight/apps/lib/resty/limit/conn.md

 --------
 **syntax:** `ok, err = obj:uncommit(key)`

 This tries to undo the commit of the `incoming` call.
-This method is mainly for being used in the [resty.limit.conn](./conn.md)
+This method is mainly for being used in the [resty.limit.traffic](./traffic.md)
-Lua module.
+Lua module when combining multiple limiters at the same time.

 This method should not be used replace of the [leaving](#leaving) method though they are similar in effect and implementation.